Located on the island of Hawaii, Mauna Loa is the world’s largest subaerial volcano in both mass and volume and the world’s largest active volcano.

 Mauna Loa is a Shield Volcano

 Mauna Loa is Hawaiian for “long mountain”.
-A shield volcano, Mauna Loa has a large, gently sloping dome-like structure that is made nearly completely of lava flows that emerge from central vents.
+Mauna Loa is a shield volcano which means it’s wider that it is tall.
+Mauna Loa has a large, gently sloping dome-like structure that is made nearly completely of lava flows that emerge from central vents.

 Mauna Loa’s gradual slope, can been seen from the north sides of Mauna Kea in the photo below.
 On the volcano’s slope, younger lava flows are dark.
 Clouds can be seen in the eastern saddle between the two volcanoes.